If you’re interested in communication tools and personal development, you may want to learn more about NLP.

 For example, a 2010 research review indicated that NLP techniques could help in the treatment of phobias in a short period of time.

-NLP is also used in other fields, including:
+NLP is also used in other aspects, both personal and professional, including:

 Practitioners believe NLP helps you put yourself in control of your experiences, rather than perceiving them as things that happen to you.
 In this way, you could create your own reality.